Cape Cadogan

 The on-site restaurant, Upper Union serves up three meals a day, plus expertly crafted cocktails.
 The Cape Cadogan a la carte breakfast is one of the finest in Cape Town.

 When it comes to lunch and dinner, a curated menu of indulgent dishes awaits you.
 Punchy flavours are delivered in small plates served pot-luck style.
 These are best accompanied by fine South African wines or bespoke cocktails made by talented mixologists.
-Room service is also available if you'd prefer to hole up in comfort.
-If you're thinking drink-and-a-snack, you can raid the minibar, where you'll find peanuts and Pringles, biltong and pretzels, along with beer, bubbly and a big stash of miniatures and mixers.
+Room service is also available for hotel guests who'd prefer to hole up in comfort.
+If you're thinking drink-and-a-snack, you can raid the minibar, stocked with peanuts and Pringles, biltong and pretzels, beer, bubbly and a big stash of miniatures and mixers.

-Guests staying in the Cape Cadogan Residence have the choice to self-cater as much or as little as they want, as the house comes equipped with a full kitchen.
+Guests staying in the Cape Cadogan Residences have the choice to self-cater as much or as little as they want, as the houses come equipped with full kitchens.
 A private chef is also available (at extra cost) if you fancy being spoiled.
+Those staying in the Stable Suites have good kitchenettes, decked out with microwaves, fridge-freezers and electric hobs, but no ovens.

 It would be a shame not to make time to eat out on Kloof Street, as you're just a few strides away.
 Home to some of Cape Town’s finest eating establishments, let yourself be guided by the hotel’s list of favourite eateries.
 If you can get a table at the fashionable Kloof Street House you won’t be disappointed, it delivers on both style and substance.
 We also loved Manna Epicure.
 Finally, if you've got something really special to celebrate Aubergine is hard to beat.
 Specialising in seafood and game, this city centre restaurant has one of the best wine lists in town, as well as a top sommelier to guide you in your selection.